hemantjava/Read2024/theory/Poject.md

 by helping of amazon textract service.
 Amazon Textract is a machine learning (ML) Amazon service that automatically extracts text from handwriting or digitally filled documents.
 It extract structured data such as tables,form,Blocks,Lines,Words etc.

-here we are applying validation, business implementation, mapping and converting Client Specific CDM(Canonical Data Model) data from raw data. then we send CDM data to outbound queue.
+~~here we are applying validation, business implementation, mapping and converting Client Specific CDM(Canonical Data Model) data from raw data. then we send CDM data to outbound queue.
-     In my Project there ara 3 microservices and we are using even-driven microservices architecture.
+     In my Project there ara 4 microservices and we are using even-driven microservices architecture.
-     1)MFAX , 2)TES, 3)AUDIT, 3)SFDC
+     1)MFAX , 2)TES, 3)AUDIT, 4)SFDC
             MFX is responsible for upload patient filled scanned document to S3 bucket and send to inbound queue.
                                  (In inbound queue having 3 details of s3 bucket URL, Tracking id and Document type)